Intracranial tumors

 Pancreatitis

 In some cases, children and adults on HGH therapy suffer from pancreatitis.
-The risk of suffering from this condition is greater among children than adults and research has further shown that girls with Turner syndrome are at greater risk.
+The risk of suffering from this condition is greater among children than adults and research have further shown that girls with Turner syndrome are at greater risk.
 Severe abdominal pain is one of the main signs of pancreatitis.

 Hypothyroidism